olm3ca/Pixel-Slate/Create your own custom kernel.md

 ### Set up grub to boot from this kernel

-1. You'll need to add a grub entry (replace the .conf names with the correct file on your system) `cd /boot/loader/entries/`
+1. You'll need to add a grub entry:
+`cd /boot/loader/entries/`

 `sudo touch chromeos.conf`

 1. add this to your chromeos.conf (modify it if needed based on your system)